 In the following section, results from different MOCAT models are presented.
 Particular attention is given to the time evolution at different altitudes of the population and to the number of collision events involving the different species.
-Finally, a sensitivity analysis of the ITU's confidence level and the low-thrust acceleration magnitude $\epsilon$ is presented.
+Finally, a sensitivity analysis of the ITU's confidence level and the low-thrust acceleration magnitude ε is presented.
+The values of the parameters adopted for the simulations are reported in Table 4, whereas Table 5 lists the ASO average physical characteristics, taken from Ref.
+[10].